 Multiple system atrophy, or MSA, is a rare and progressively worsening neurodegenerative disorder that affects the autonomic nervous system.
-Other names for the disorder are: Shy-Drager Syndrome, neurologic orthostatic hypotension, Shy-McGee-Drager Syndrome, Parkinson's Plus Syndrome, atriatogrinal degeneration, sporadic olivopontocerebellar atrophy, MSA-P (predominant Parkinsonism), MSA-C (with cerebellar features).
+Other names for the disorder are Shy-Drager Syndrome, neurologic orthostatic hypotension, Shy-McGee-Drager Syndrome, Parkinson's Plus Syndrome, atriatogrinal degeneration, sporadic olivopontocerebellar atrophy, MSA-P (predominant Parkinsonism), and MSA-C (with cerebellar features).
 Whatever the name, MSA is a very serious disease that eventually leads to significant disability and death.

 The symptoms of MSA include:

 There is no specific test for MSA, and it is often confused with Parkinson's disease because of the similarity of some of the symptoms.
 However, MSA is distinct in that it causes damage to the autonomic nervous system, which controls bodily functions such as heart rate, blood pressure, digestion and bladder functioning.

 Diagnosis is based primarily on doctor observation.
 However, a brain MRI showing abnormalities in the striatum, pons, and cerebellum can be highly suggestive of MSA.
 In evaluating whether you are disabled due to MSA, Social Security will look for clinical evidence of autonomic system dysfunction, your response to treatment, neurological reports, and evidence of limitations on your activities of daily living (ADLs) submitted by a relative or caregiver.

 In order to qualify for benefits under either Social Security Disability Income (SSDI) or Supplemental Security Income (SSI), you must have a disability or a combination of disabilities that has lasted or can be expected to last 12 months or more (or result in death).